trantdai/trantdai.github.io/resume.md

 <br>
 🥇 2019 \| Add Value Award for the perseverance and innovation in firewall automation and delivery of its benefits to business units
 <br>
-🥇 2019 \| STAR: Special Thanks And Recognition Award for the last minute support for the Air Canada cutover and ensuring Amadeus had a happy customer
+🥇 2019 \| STAR: Special Thanks And Recognition Award for last-minute support for the Air Canada cutover, ensuring Amadeus customer satisfaction
 <br>
 🥇 2016 \| STAR: Special Thanks And Recognition Award for the exceptional contributions to the firewall migration project
 <br>